YunoHost/doc/use_case_non-profit_organisations.md

 ### Backup

 YunoHost provide is own backup system.
 Before any package upgrade, YunoHost backup the current version of the package and automaticaly restore it if the upgrade fails.
-Yunohost backup are stored localy in `/home/yunohost.backup/archives`.
+YunoHost backup are stored localy in `/home/yunohost.backup/archives`.

 But for production, localy stored backup are not enough, so you will need to implement aditional backup strategies:
 * Backup of the the Virtual Machine if provided by the hosting system.